 Only joking … well only partially!
 A ‘not-spots’ is indeed a term.
 A not-spot or notspot, we are not quite sure on the correct spelling of this, to hyphen or not to hyphen?
 Anyhow what we do know is that if you live within a dreaded notspot it means that sending a text or receiving a call is going to prove rather difficult.

 According to a recent government report partial ‘notspots’, where there is coverage from some but not all of the mobile networks, affected a fifth of the UK, leaving people unable to make calls or send texts.
 So how is your mobile-phone coverage?

-Thankfully this is a situation the government is determine to see change.
-Unfortunately for the Culture Secretary Sajid Javid a series of talks held with mobile operators has so far failed to find a solution.
+Thankfully this is a situation the government is determined to see change.
+Unfortunately for the Culture Secretary Sajid Javid, a series of talks held with mobile operators has so far failed to find a solution.